Perl 6 Numerics

 - The spec also mentions

-complex, which is presumably two nums.
+, which is presumably two num

 - Same methods that

-Real has, except a few that don't make sense
+has, except a few that don't make sense

 Trig functions